FND/base62.js/Readme.md

 This uses the default **ASCII character set** for encoding/decoding.

+Note that inputs are not validated; invalid inputs might result in unexpected results.

 It's also possible to define a **custom character set** instead:

 ```javascript